vmatev/electricitymaps-contrib/CAPACITY_UPDATE.md

 ## Context <a name="#context"></a>
 In  an effort to increase the quality of the data published on our app or API, we have started a whole initiative to enable us to track outliers in the source data.

-Over the years, we have noticed that sometimes, real-time data published by the different data sources can be completely outside the distribution of the historical time-series.
+Over the years, we have noticed that real-time data published by the different data sources can be completely outside the distribution of the historical time-series.
 These data points are outliers and need to be detected before any data processing.

 One way to perform outlier detection is to check that each incoming data point is not higher than the installed capacity for a given mode.
 The power output cannot be above the energy input as the efficiency of power plants is always below 100%.
 In other words, for a given zone and a given mode, the power production for that mode at any given time cannot exceed the installed capacity for that mode.